mainsail-crew/MainsailOS/site/docs/boards/btt/skr-pro-12.md

 The steps below are only necessary if that fails and you get a klipper version mismatch error, and the firmware binary from the `firmware_binaries` folder in the Machine tab of mainsail does not work.
 :::

 To compile and flash the newest firmware to the board, you need to SSH into the pi using something like PuTTy or `ssh pi@RatOS.local` via the commandline on OS X and Linux machines.
-Execute `~/klipper_config/config/boards/btt-skr-pro-12/make-and-flash-mcu.sh` and the Pi will compile the klipper firmware and flash the board for you.
+Execute `sudo ~/klipper_config/config/boards/btt-skr-pro-12/make-and-flash-mcu.sh` and the Pi will compile the klipper firmware and flash the board for you.